Controlled rehearsal proof

 These are operator review tools, not automatic repair, automatic apply, hosted monitoring, or continuous monitoring.

-receiver-local capability manifest / status
+Receiver-local capability manifest and status

-recovery-plan preview
+Recovery-plan preview

-runtime alignment guidance
+Runtime alignment guidance

 Proof sources